By Janice Hardy, @Janice_Hardy

 But it wasn't working.

 I spent a few months trying to make it work before I accepted that it had to go.
-It really killed me, but I couldn't make the story what I knew it could be without cutting that event.
+It really killed me to kill it, but I couldn't write the novel I knew it could be without cutting that particular event.
 Once it was gone, and I re-outlined the new ending, my revisions got back on track and the novel was much stronger.

 Even if getting there felt like I was cutting off a body part.